-When Google revealed the energy intensity of its data centers last year, it brought attention to the environmental implications of our information technology (IT) infrastructure.
-On the one hand, these technologies have allowed us to forgo travelling to distant meetings for virtual interaction, store files electronically rather than cutting down trees for paper, and work remotely instead of spending long hours commuting.
+When Google revealed the energy intensity of its data centers in 2011, it brought attention to the environmental implications of our information technology (IT) infrastructure.
+On the one hand, these technologies have allowed us to forgo travelling to distant meetings, store files electronically rather than cutting down trees for paper, and work remotely instead of spending long hours commuting.
 But the energy required for computing and storing data is growing rapidly.
 Here are some ways we can shrink our digital footprint:

 - Switch to the cloud.
 Encourage your workplace to consider storing digital assets offsite in a shared data center (otherwise known as the “cloud”).
 Most large data centers are more efficient than storage available on-site.
 Many data centers have sophisticated cooling technology, are better able to match server capacity with demand and increasingly make use of renewable sources of energy.
 Organizations under 100 users, especially, could cut their IT carbon emissions 90% by switching to the cloud.

 - Ask IT companies to buy renewables.
 IT companies, like other businesses, are still getting most of their energy supply from coal-fired power plants and other polluting sources.
-Read a recent Greenpeace report How Dirty is Your Data to see where internet giants like Amazon, Facebook and Twitter rank on renewable energy usage and tell them to shift away from fossil fuels and nuclear.
+The Greenpeace Cool IT Challenge urges IT companies to put forth innovation, mitigate their own carbon footprint, and advocate for significant policy changes in the mutual interest of business and the climate.

 - Choose efficient devices.
 According to the Natural Resources Defense Council (NRDC), much of the energy used in computing comes not from distant data centers, but from the devices we use every day.
 Efficient computers can use up to 80% less energy than their thirsty counterparts.
-Check out Energy Star and Top Ten USA for lists of the most efficient devices.
+Check out Energy Star for lists of the most efficient devices.

 - Utilize green apps for energy monitoring.
 Research shows that when people know how much energy they’re consuming, they use less.
 New software can deliver real-time information on the emissions generated by buildings, transportation, construction and more.
 For example, Oberlin College has a user-friendly web-based electricity and water monitoring system for their campus buildings.
 At the individual level, smart phones apps like Carbon Calc and Meter Reading can monitor energy use.
 Perhaps the greatest potential for IT is in its deployment for the smart grid.